-The operations section contains a list of all operations that are available later when specifying challenges.
+The operations section contains a list of all operations that are available later when specifying a schedule.
 Operations define the static properties of a request against Elasticsearch whereas the schedule element defines the dynamic properties (such as the target throughput).